rcornwell/sims/SEL32/README.md

 Available UTX-21a install tape for testing: utxtape1.ini   command file to start UTX install tape.  ./sel32 utxtape1.ini utx21a1.tap    bootable UTX install tape for testing basemode.
 The current
-               V6 & V9 will boot UTX into single user mode.
-You can run a small subset of the commands that are on the installation tape.
+               V6 & V9 will boot UTX into single/multi user mode.
+You can run
+               the full set of the commands that are on the installation tapes.
                Prep, the disk preparation UTX program, can format a disk drive.
 Other file systems can be created and saves restored.
                All basemode instructions have been tested with the CV.BRD diag.